the-monochord/virtual-webaudio/README.md

   return ctx
 }

-// get the 2 virtual contexts and create a real AudioContext const a = create() const b = modify() const ctx = new AudioContext()
+// get the 2 virtual contexts and reserve variable for the real AudioContext const a = create() const b = modify() let ctx

+// AudioContext needs to be initialized through user interaction const demo = () => {
+  if(!ctx){
+    ctx = new AudioContext()
+  }

   // render the 1st virtual context
   render(a, ctx)

   // wait for a second
   setTimeout(() => {
     // find all the stuff, that have changed in b and apply the changes to the real context patch(diff(a, b), ctx)
   }, 1000)
+}

+// bind the demo to clicking on the webpage document.body.addEventListener('click', demo)
 ```

 ## Demos